 The range of the Frankin's bumble bee is limited to the Klamath Mountains of northern California and southern Oregon.
 The western bumble bee is known to occur though much of the western United States, southern Canada, and the Rocky Mountains.
-While outside of the current known range for western bumble bee, this project is within its historic range.
 Suckley's cuckoo bumble bee occurs within a portion of the range of the western bumble bee as it is a social parasite on that species.
 Suckley's bumble bee has rarely been found in California and its exact range is unknown due to its rarity.
-However, this project is in the presumed range of this species.
-The range of Crotch's bumble bee is generally the southern 2/3 of the state, and CNDDB's online mapping tool indicates that this project is outside of the range of this species.
+The range of the crotch bumble bee is generally the southern 2/3 of the state, therefore out of the range of this project area.

 Colony sites are often associated with rodent holes and intact grass clumps.
 The species generally pollinate in open meadows and other wet areas where a higher diversity/density of flowering plants exist.
-The project area does include Bull Meadows, but the meadow will be excluded from treatment.
+There are no meadows or large grassy areas within the project treatment areas.
+Herbicide use that reduces the abundance of diverse floral resources has been listed as a potential threat to bumble bees.
+A Pesticide Control Advisor (PCA) will develop and direct the use of herbicides.